ozairkhaliq14/Python/15 puzzle/README.txt

-I used python 3.11.2 64-bit on windows for this assignment.
+I used python 3.11.2 64-bit on windows for this project
-Mainly VS Code and then gradescope for autograder.
+IDE: VS Code

 Used ChatGPT to debug and improve code.